GeoscienceAustralia/DEA-CalVal-Phase1/workflow_instructions.md

 These instructions are designed to be a step-by-step walk-through of the workflow to process field data and compare them to satellite data, or a new field dataset.
-It is assumed that this workflow will be run on the NCI's VDI platform, as the Digital Earth Australia (DEA) module is required to run the workflows.<P>
+It is assumed that this workflow will be run on the NCI VDI platform, as the Digital Earth Australia (DEA) module is required to run the workflows.<P>